zinaLacina/github-track/README.md

 ============

 github-track is a Python library to use the [Github API v3](http://developer.github.com/v3).
 With it, you can pull any public repositories pull requests from Python scripts. **Sending email currently work only with sendGrid**
+The full documentation can be found here [github-track full docs](https://zinalacina.github.io/github-track/index.html) In the examples section of the docs, you can learn how to parse a configuration file to the module and much more.

 Download and install
 --------------------